-This is what a report of an High severity vulnerability looks like in Netsparker.
+This is what a report of a High severity vulnerability looks like in Netsparker.

 Suggested Action for High Severity Vulnerabilities

-A High severity vulnerability means that your website can be hacked and hackers can find other vulnerabilities which have a bigger impact.
-Fix these types of vulnerabilities immediately.
-Once you fix them, rescan your website to make sure they have been eliminated.
+A High severity vulnerability means that your website can be hacked and can lead hackers to find other vulnerabilities which have a bigger impact.
+We recommend that you fix these types of vulnerabilities immediately.

 Medium Severity Web Vulnerabilities

-This section explains how we define and identify web vulnerabilities of Medium severity.
+This section explains how we define and identify vulnerabilities of Medium severity ().